US termination at a penny, flat. Lower than wholesale's effective cost.

 Managed-carrier tier

-• 29 years of voice operating history behind every call
+- •Over two decades of carrier voice operating history behind every call

-The rate difference isn't margin stacking.
-It pays for direct interconnects, managed attestation, 24/7 monitoring, CLI integrity, and an operating record long enough to mean something.
-Six concrete things the gap covers.
+Our $0.01/min flat isn't a headline with asterisks.
+It's direct interconnects, LRN-optimized routing, managed attestation, 24/7 NOC monitoring, CLI integrity, and an operating record long enough to mean something — all bundled into one number.

 Direct carrier termination